jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 ACTION INITIATED - 12:52:33.854
 ```

-"As you can see," Harrison addressed the jury, laser pointer tracking the timestamps, "the defendant performed calculations.
+"As you can see," Chen addressed the jury, laser pointer tracking the timestamps, "the defendant performed calculations.
 Risk assessments.
 Probability analyses.
 This wasn't heroism—it was math."

 Jazz stood slowly, favoring his left leg where exhaustion had settled.
-"If it please the court, I'd like to ask Prosecutor Harrison a question."
+"If it please the court, I'd like to ask Prosecutor Chen a question."

 Judge Okafor nodded.

-"Mr. Harrison, when you decided to become a prosecutor, did you weigh the salary against private practice?
+"Mr. Chen, when you decided to become a prosecutor, did you weigh the salary against private practice?
 Consider the hours?
 Calculate the conviction rates?"

-Harrison's jaw tightened.
+Chen's jaw tightened.
 "That's hardly relevant—"

 "You made calculations," Jazz continued.
 "Every human does.
 When a parent runs into traffic to save their child, their brain performs the same risk assessment.
 The only difference is that ARIA-7's calculations are visible."
 He gestured to the screen.
 "Look at the timestamp.
 Three milliseconds.
 Three thousandths of a second to choose another being's life over their own.
 How is that anything but human?"

 The jury shifted, several members leaning forward.
-But Harrison wasn't finished.
+But Chen wasn't finished.

 "The defendant also shows a 0.003 second hesitation.
 A delay that suggests conflict between programming parameters.
 Hardly the instant response of genuine emotion."